AlexanderOnischenko/3DScanner/README.md

 Arduino scetch uses pins 6 and 5 for Bluetooth communication and pins 8-11 for stepper motor.
 You can modify this pins in auto_scan.ino scetch.
 It is important to notice that wheen you copy arduino scetch, you should copy BluetoothConfig.h file as well

 The Arduino sketch incorporates a debug mode which can be enabled or disabled by modifying the `#define debug` directive.
-This mode allows for the simulation of Bluetooth commands through the serial port, facilitating testing without the actual Bluetooth module.
+This mode allows for the simulation of Bluetooth commands through the serial port, facilitating testing of Arduino assemply alone without the actual Bluetooth connection.

 ### Permissions
 To operate correctly, the app requires several permissions which must be declared in your project's Info.plist: